 Hamferð’s environmental engagement goes much further than Aldará’s expertise.
 They incorporate island elements ‘relating to weather and culture’ and make the ocean, and human struggle on rough seas into both their lyrical content and soundworld.
 They cite influences from Faroese psalm melodies to Melville, the sound of fog horns, and historic seafaring disasters.
 The experience of past seafarers on stormy oceans conjures analogies to current ecological crises: ‘the ability to push through even the darkest of experiences...to see the potential for hope when all seemed lost’.
 They’ve performed live in natural coastal venues such as the huge seacave, Klæmintsgjógv, and chose to incorporate the islands into one release by recording (and filming) with acoustic instruments on a mountaintop during a solar eclipse.
 In this way, they draw in the natural world as musical collaborator.

 Their ‘whalecore’ is less glossy than that of Gojira or Architects.
-Indeed, they describe their song ‘Hvølja’ (Whaleskin) as their ‘darkest and ugliest song…a sonic and lyrical representation of the world being violently ripped apart by monstrous currents and consumed by a black sky above’.
+Indeed, they describe their song ‘Hvølja’ (Whaleskin) as their ‘darkest and ugliest song…a sonic and lyrical representation of the world being violently ripped apart by monstrous currents’.
 Their most tortuously structured song is an attempt to understand the psyches of those involved in a whaling disaster of 1915.
 Aldará ties this song to Faroese ideals of community, and traditional ways of life which had to confront danger and death at the hands of the elements:

 [that’s] a very personal thing for me…It’s such a small community here that death is always very close, as close as joy in life…because you’re basically getting what you can out of the land and out of the sea.

 Sea Shepherd and their supporters have called for travel boycotts of the Faroes as well as demanding that all artists, but particularly those, like Hamferð, who have songs about whaling, denounce the whale hunt or face boycotts themselves.
 Island music festivals, such as G!, have been boycotted too, with global bands such as Metallica lobbied to instruct the metal community to stay away.
-But it’s Faroes’ biggest metal band, Týr, who have fought back most strongly and therefore raised the greatest ire.
+But it’s Faroes’ other major metal band, Týr, who have fought back most strongly and therefore raised the greatest ire.
 In 2016, Týr’s frontman, Heri Joensen, uploaded a photo to facebook which showed him cutting whale meat at home.
 International uproar and immediate calls for boycott followed.
-He issued a lengthy statement explaining how different Faroese views on the food chain were from the most familiar international perspectives.
+He issued a lengthy statement explaining how different Faroese views on the food chain were from the perspectives familiar to those more thoroughly embedded in global food chains.
 This only served to exacerbate controversy, and Sea Shepherd’s calls for Týr to be boycotted met with instant success.
 Venues cancelled shows and issued statements: ‘such people’ one insisted ‘will naturally not play on our stage’.

 To be a Faroese metal band today is to face the ever-present possibility of boycott.
 This is despite Faroese bands evoking an immersion in the more-than-human world and experience of more-than-human being that is a vital form of environmentalism.
-Faroese artforms, with their rich ecological vocabulary and nuanced relationship to the natural world, provide many such environmental outlooks which are all too easily lost in the cartoonish image of conscienceless whale slaying that has been generated by Sea Shepherd’s publicity.
+Faroese artforms, with their rich ecological vocabulary and nuanced relationship to the natural world, provide many such environmental outlooks which are all too easily lost in global media’s cartoonish image of conscienceless whale slaying.
 Attending to both sides of musical discourse in Faroe can show the centrality of metal to environmentalism: wherever opinions fall on the environmental questions at stake, it is telling that metal carries this debate in ways no other artforms attempt.

 VI